ogabriel/ogabriel/README.md

 ### Hi there 👋

-My name is Gabriel, I'm a backend developer from Brazil and currently, I work at a company called [petlove](https://github.com/petlove/) as a junior.
+My name is Gabriel, I'm a backend developer from Brazil and currently, I work at a company called [petlove](https://github.com/petlove/) as a senior developer.

 ### Working experience